Big Data Potential for Personal Injury Cases

 Predicting Case Outcome from Regression Modeling

-Once text mining is complete and a data set is built using available past case data, a model can be trained using a variety of regression techniques.
+Once text mining is complete and a data set is built using available past case data, a model can be trained using various regression techniques.
 If predictors (corresponding to those described above) are known for a new case, then type (verdict or settlement) and amount (of monetary award) can be predicted with some level of certainty.

 Further studies can be undertaken to evaluate the impact of varying approaches to a case on potential outcomes.
 For example, the relative benefit of adding one or more of a particular type of expert witness could be explored.